rjmccall/swift-evolution/visions/accessors.md

 }
 ```

-Unlike the `read` version, this form has no problems returning the borrowed value.
+Unlike the `yield` version, this form has no problems returning the borrowed value.
 This requires a new “borrowing returns” language feature which would track the reliance on `foo` and ensure that `foo` was not modified for as long as the value borrowed from it was being accessed.

 Compared to `unsafeAddress`, `borrow` provides the same functionality without the need to do any explicit pointer manipulation.
 The subscript implementation here is written as if it returned the value, but the implementation only uses safe constructs: